 Lighting is the number one most important element in creating breathtaking photos!
 When the sun is high in the sky it creates unflattering shadows and is difficult to work with.
 On sunny days it can be a real challenge, because the light is harsh and the light/shadow contrast is the greatest.
 Even on cloudy days it can be hard to find great lighting because the direction of light is coming from straight above.

 The best light is just after sunrise & just before (and just after) sunset.
 This is when the sun is lower in the sky and the temperature of the light is warmer.
 The angle of the light is much more forgiving.
 Shadows are softer and much more flattering for everyone.
 The light is just magical.
+Just after sunset is what we photographers call "blue hour" (it's really only like 15 minutes), when the light is ultra soft and has gorgeous cool tones.

 Your choice of outfits will have a huge impact on your photos.
 Clothing can help emotions and thoughts come through more clearly in photographs.
 Take movies for example- the wardrobe is typically one of the most important pieces in conveying the "look" of the movie.